 Garden City is a medium-sized village located in the state of New York.
-With a population of 22,616 people and six constituent neighborhoods, Garden City is the 74th largest community in New York.
+With a population of 23,029 people and six constituent neighborhoods, Garden City is the 75th largest community in New York.

 Garden City home prices are not only among the most expensive in New York, but Garden City real estate also consistently ranks among the most expensive in America.

-The per capita income in Garden City in 2010 was $69,058, which is wealthy relative to New York and the nation.
-This equates to an annual income of $276,232 for a family of four.
+The per capita income in Garden City in 2018 was $83,543, which is wealthy relative to New York and the nation.
+This equates to an annual income of $334,172 for a family of four.

+Garden City is a somewhat ethnically-diverse village.
 The people who call Garden City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garden City residents report their race to be White, followed by Asian.
-Important ancestries of people in Garden City include Irish, Italian, German, English, Polish and Greek.
+Important ancestries of people in Garden City include Italian, Irish, German, English, and Polish.

 The most common language spoken in Garden City is English.
 Other important languages spoken here include Italian and Spanish.